Circuit

 ← All Terms ⬡ 64 Gates ⟷ 36 Channels ◉ 9 Centers

 Content sourced exclusively from Ra Uru Hu's original Human Design transmission.
-Curated by Dr. LaVeena B. Archers.
+Curated B. Archers.

 LV.ai